cryspen/libcrux/proofs/fstar/extraction-edited/PROOFS.md

 operations and the NTT polynomial definitions.
 We intend to fill out the specification to be fully standalone in the future.

-We extend the types and function declartions in each interface file `M.fsti` to reflect the specification.
+We extend the types and function declarations in each interface file `M.fsti` to reflect the specification.
 For example, if a Rust function `m::f` is intended to implement the specification function `Spec.Kyber.f`, then we annotate the post-condition of `f` in `M.fsti`